 List of Zoom games

 From scavenger hunts to word games and more, here is a list of fun online games to play on Zoom with coworkers.

 1. Lightning Scavenger Hunts ⚡

 For Lightning Scavenger Hunts, create a list of items or characteristics.
-Then, on a Zoom call, challenge your remote employees to gather the items and show them on screen to earn points.
+Then, on a Zoom call, challenge your coworkers to gather the items and show them on screen to earn points.
 You can encourage winners of each round to share stories about the item.

 Here is an example of items to find: